Australian parliamentary department: Department of Parliamentary Services

-The head of the DPS is called Secretary, currently Rob Stefanic, who reports to both the President of the Senate and the Speaker of the House of Representatives.
+The head of the DPS is called Secretary, currently Ms Jaala Hinchcliffe, who reports to both the President of the Senate and the Speaker of the House of Representatives.

 Department of the Senate

 The Department of the Senate helps run the Australian Senate.
 The Clerk of the Senate, who since 9 March 2017 has been Richard Pye, is responsible for managing the department to the President of the Senate who in turn is responsible for the department to the Senate.

 Department of the House of Representatives

 The Department of the House of Representatives provides advice and support to the various parts of the Australian House of Representatives.
 The Clerk of the House of Representatives is responsible for managing the department to the Speaker of the House of Representatives who in turn is responsible for the department to the House.
 As at 30 June 2014, the department had a staff of 176.